JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **7963 days**.
+Here is a random fact about me - I have been on this planet for **7964 days**.

-And here is a just a random fact -  **Great White sharks have about 3,000 teeth**.
+And here is a just a random fact -  **The first tattoo machine was invented by Samuel O'Reilly.
+He did this by using equipment that Thomas Edison used to engrave hard surfaces.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)